nilsoncorrales/nilsoncorrales/README.md

 <h1 align="center">Hi 👋, I'm Nilson Corrales Ramos</h1>
 <h3 align="center">A passionate backend developer from Peru</h3>
 <br>
-I'm a Software Engineer, Content Creator, and Community Engineer who currently works as a Developer Backend and Frontend at Repestock.
+I'm a Software Engineer, Content Creator, and Community Engineer who currently works as a Developer Backend and Frontend at **Repuestock SAC**.
 I'm passionate about sharing knowledge, documentation, web engineering, and others.
 I create technical content (on my Blog, and YouTube), build useful open-source projects.
 I have hobbies, I like video games like fall guys and other, I like stakeboarding and traveling.

-- 🔭 I’m currently working on **Repuestock SAC**

-- 🌱 I’m currently learning **Microservices, Keycloak among others**
+- 🌱 I’m currently learning **Microservices, Keycloak y others**

 - 👯 I’m looking to collaborate on **Any Project**

-- 🤝 I’m looking for help with **Microservices**
+- 🤝 I’m looking for help with **Microservices, Docker**

 - 👨‍💻 All of my projects are available at [https://www.facebook.com/profile.php?id=100066396892875](https://www.facebook.com/profile.php?id=100066396892875)